MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/June.md

 - [ ] Finishing the [UntitledTemplatingEngine](https://github.com/MadLadSquad/UntitledTemplatingEngine)
 - [ ] Rewriting the [UVKBuildTool](https://github.com/MadLadSquad/UVKBuildTool) to use the templating engine

-We think that 0.5.0.0, should be released around the end of July
+We estimate 0.5.0.0 that would be released around the end of July.

 ### UntitledCalculator and UntitledMathSolver
 Announcing UntitledCalculator and UntitledMathSolver.
 UntitledCalculator will be a frontend for UntitledMathSolver.
 The